HildoBijl/stepwise/packages/skill-definition/README.md

 	skillId: 'skill1', // The key used within the raw tree.
 	name: 'Some example skill',
 	path: ['subject1', 'category1'], // The path within the raw tree.
-	skillsInGroup: ['skill1', 'skill2'], // Skills from the same group in the raw tree.
+	groupSkillIds: ['skill1', 'skill2'], // Skills from the same group in the raw tree.
-	prerequisites: [], // Now with the skills from the set-up added to it.
+	prerequisiteIds: [], // Now with the skills from the set-up added to it.
-	continuations: ['skill3'], // The skills that have this skill as prerequisite.
+	continuationIds: ['skill3'], // The skills that have this skill as prerequisite.
-	links: [], // Links in processed form, with an optional correlation and no order.
+	links: [], // Links in processed form, with an optional correlation.
-	linkedSkills: [], // All skills that are present in at least one link.
+	linkedSkillIds: [], // All skills that are present in at least one link.
 }
 ```